-EQ.11.0 - Daylighting: Glare Protection Prereq 4 poi Applicability Verification Required All projects.
+EQ.11.0 - Daylighting: Glare Protection Prerequisite 4 points Applicability Verification Required All projects.
 Design Review Construction Review Performance Review

 Prerequisite EQ 11.0 Design spaces to optimize daylight while preventing glare by controlling direct sunlight ingress with blinds, shades, overhangs, lightshelves, translucent material, or other effective means.
 Use any of the following three metrics to document achievement of this criterion, and refer to the implementation section for documentation requirements: No direct sunlight can strike the teaching surfaces or a work plane located 4 ft. or more inside the exterior walls at 9:00AM, 12:00PM and 3:00PM on the winter and summer solstice and the equinox.
 OR The maximum illuminance to average illuminance ratio measured in the workplane cannot exceed 15 at 9:00AM, 12:00PM and 3:00PM on the winter and summer solstice and the equinox.
-OR The maximum Daylight Autonomy (DA{max}) for the daylit spaces must be below 5% for all daylit spaces.
-AND Skylights and roof monitors shall meet the requirements of no direct sun penetration as described above, unless they have diffusing devices such as a haze factor 99%+ or direct transmittance <1%.
+OR The maximum Daylight Autonomy (DAmax) for the daylit spaces must be below 5% for all daylit spaces.
+AND Skylights and roof monitors shall meet the requirements of no direct sun penetration as described above, unless they have diffusing devices such as a haze factor 99%+ or direct transmittance &lt;1%.

-EQ 11.1 - Daylight Availability Credit
+EQ 11.1 - Daylight Availability Cre 5 poi

-5 poi ints

-Applicability Verification Required
+Applicability Ve erification Required

 This criterion applies to all projects.
 To earn these points for major renovations, it may be necessary to add skylights or modify the size and location of windows.
 Design Review Construction Review Performance Review

-1.2 points FO 11 1 1 For all along waam anaaaa: 1-3 points EQ 11.1.1 sroom spaces: Daylight Responsive Lighting Controls To achieve any of the available points for daylighting classrooms a daylight responsive electric lighting system or plan must be implemented for the daylit spaces. loca For photosensor based systems; documentation showing location of sensors, lighting zones, and setpoint and commissioning information for the system.
-For strategic switching and occupant education approaches; drawings showing the switching and zones a brief manual to be provided to the building occupants describing the daylighting intent of the space and the recommended function of all daylighting, lighting and shading devices.
-AND ONE OF THE FOLLOWING Multiple Poil nt in Time Approach 1 Point Achieve >20fc annual average illuminance for >75% of classroom area 2 Points Achieve >35fc annual average illuminance for >75% of classroom area 3 Points Achieve >50fc annual average illuminance for >75% of classroom area OR Spatial Dayl ight Saturation (sDS) Approach 1 Point Achieve >50% sDS {300/50%} 2 Points Achieve >75% sDS {300/75%} 3 Points Achieve >90% sDA {300/90%} 1-2 points EQ 11.1.2 For support spaces, choose one of the following two options: Multiple Poin t in Time Approach 1 point Achieve >30fc average Illuminance for >50% of administration office area 1 point Achieve >40fc average Illuminance for >50% of library, cafeteria, auditorium and multipurpose/commons area OR
+1-3 points EQ 11.1.1 room spaces:

+Daylight Responsive Lighting Controls

+To achieve any of the available points for daylighting classrooms a daylight responsive electric lighting system or plan must be implemented for the daylit spaces.

+loca photosensor based systems; documentation showing tion of sensors, lighting zones, and setpoint and missioning information for the system.

+drawings she provided to t s switching and occupant education approaches; owing the switching and zones a brief manual to be the building occupants describing the daylighting intent of the recommended function of all daylighting, lighting devices.

+AND ONE OF THE FOLLOWING

+Multiple Poir nt in Time Approach

+1 Point Achieve >20fc annual average illuminance for >75% of classroom area

+2 Points Achieve >35fc annual average illuminance for >75% of classroom area

+3 Points Achieve >50fc annual average illuminance for >75% of classroom area

+OR

+Spatial Dayl ight Saturation (sDS) Approach

+1 Point Achieve >50% sDS 300/50%

+2 Points Achieve >75% sDS 300/75%

+3 Points Achieve >90% sDA 300/90%

+1-2 points EQ 11.1.2 For support spaces, choose one of the following two options:

+ı Multiple Poin t in Time Approach

+1 point Achieve >30fc average Illuminance for >50% of administration office area

+1 point Achieve >40fc average Illuminance for >50% of library, cafeteria, auditorium and multipurpose/commons area

+OR